 Calheta looks a bit like Ponta do Sol but has a sandy beach, imported from Sahara.
 And some seafront hotels and a marina with restaurants.

-It looked like this could be our base in Western Madeira.
-In any case it was getting dark soon so we had to find a hotel.
+This was going to be our base in Western Madeira.
+It was getting dark soon so we went to look for our hotel.

 Views of Calheta, Madeira

 We were driving up and down the seafront boulevard and here, too, found a Nativity Scene, this time a big one.
-Then we checked in the Savoy Saccharum Hotel at the end of the boulevard.
+Then we found our hotel. the Savoy Saccharum Hotel at the end of the boulevard.

 Calheta Christmas in Madeira